JonnyGamer/JSONKit/README.md

 ---

-With this package, various built in types conform to the `JSON` protocol.
+With this package, various built-in types automatically conform to the `JSON` protocol.
+(You're welcome)

 ```swift
 let encodedArray: String = [1, 2, 3].encode() // "[1, 2, 3]"